manoj-smoothstack/cpp_training/Week2/Practice.md

 Implement a class called BigNumber with constructor that takes as input a long int.
 The constructor should call the set() method to initialize the number.

-Implement a multiply() method that takes as input a BigNumber object and returns another BigNumber object.
+Implement a multiply() method that takes as input a BigNumber object and computes the output BigNumber object.

 Assume two instances A and B of type BigNumber.
 Implement the equivalent of A*B using the multiply() method.
 You do not need to overload the "*" operator for this class.
 The result of multiply should be stored in the output